 Unlike the other plans, an HDHP can vary depending on the specific plan.
-For instance, one HDHP could be very similar to an HMO, while another could look more like a PPO.
+For instance, one HDHP could be very similar to an HMO.
+Another could look more like a PPO.
 The critical piece of a HDHP is the size of the deductible and Health Savings Account that is attached to it.

-The average HDHP deductible is a little more than $2,000, but one-fifth of HDHP plan enrollees have a deductible of more than $3,000, according to the Kaiser Family Foundation.
+The average HDHP deductible is $2,486, but many plans exceed $3,000, according to the Kaiser Family Foundation.

 You’ll want to keep that in mind if you choose this plan, and you should set aside money for the deductible in case you need it.

-HDHPs typically feature a Health Savings Account, which allows you to save money pre-tax to pay for qualified medical expenses.
+HDHPs typically feature a Health Savings Account.
+An HSA allows you to save money pre-tax to pay for qualified medical expenses.
 Some employers seed money in employee HSA accounts to help pay for care, so you’ll want to see if your employer provides money to employee HSAs when making a health plan decision.